The charm of traditional houses

 Caves and troglodytes

-In the Périgord, caves have been inhabited since the dawn of time and have been used throughout the ages according to the problems of their time: to shelter, to hide, to defend themselves, to store, to pray, etc. If they are located at the foot of their limestone cliffs, you will have no trouble accessing them; however, they are sometimes perched on the side of the wall.
-Everywhere in the Périgord, it was customary to build the houses against the cliffs, which avoided building a face and was a considerable saving of materials.
-These atypical dwellings often offer vast surfaces, because to the one that was built, one must add the one that was in the cave, natural or dug.
-As a bonus in this kind of housing, a natural air conditioning and a wonderful cellar for your wine!
-A visit to the Roque Saint-Christophe near Les Eyzies will allow you to understand the way of life and the organization of these people of the cliffs over the centuries and you will be able to marvel at their resourcefulness.
-The troglodyte village of La Madeleine is also worth a visit.
-It is a concentration of 17,000 years of human occupation of the stone.
+In the Périgord region, caves have been inhabited since the dawn of time, and have been used in all eras according to the issues of the day: sheltering, hiding, defending, storing, praying and so on.
+If they're located at the foot of their limestone cliffs, you'll have no trouble getting to them; nevertheless, they are sometimes perched on the side of the wall.
+Throughout the Périgord region, it was customary to build houses leaning against the cliffs, thus avoiding the need to build a façade and saving a considerable amount of materials.
+These atypical dwellings often offer vast surface areas, because in addition to the surface area that was built, there was also that which was in the cave, whether natural or excavated.
+Bonus features include natural air conditioning and a wonderful wine cellar!
+A visit to the Roque Saint-Christophe near Les Eyzies will give you an insight into the way these cliff dwellers lived and organized their lives over the centuries, and you'll marvel at their resourcefulness.
+The troglodyte village of La Madeleine is also well worth a visit, representing 17,000 years of human occupation of stone.

 The charm of the bastides

-Contrary to popular belief, bastides are found throughout the department, although there is a high concentration of this type of architecture in the south of the Dordogne.
-They are the architectural emblem of the Franco-English rivalries and surprisingly were built by both sides, often on very similar plans.
-"Batisda" simply means "construction" in Occitan.
-You will note the regular absence of ramparts around these urban constructions, as their purpose was mainly commercial.
-The aim was to facilitate trade by building villages with perpendicular streets in a grid pattern and houses of identical dimensions.
-The main thoroughfares gave access to the central square with its covered alleys under the angle legs and to the central market hall.
-Smaller streets called carreyrous allowed the heart of the small town to be reached.
-In the Dordogne, the oldest is that of Villefranche-du-Périgord founded in 1261; the best known and most photographed is that of Montpazier.
-The lesser known ones are not in the Périgord Noir.
-Let's mention those of Saint-Aulaye, remarkable, or those of Tocane and Vergt.
-Let's finish on a favorite.
-The one of Molières, unfinished, has a particular charm.
-It has only one corner house (house with jambs) placed timidly around an oversized square.
+Contrary to popular belief, bastides are found throughout the département, although there is a high concentration of this type of architecture in the southern Dordogne.
+They are the architectural emblem of Franco-English rivalries and, surprisingly, were built by both sides, often on very similar plans.
+"Bastide" simply means "building" in Occitan.
+You'll notice the regular absence of ramparts around these urban constructions, as their vocation was primarily commercial.
+The aim was to facilitate trade by building villages with perpendicular, checkerboard streets and identically-sized houses.
+The main thoroughfares led to the central square, with its covered walkways under angle-iron legs, and to the central market hall.
+Smaller streets called carreyrous provided access to the heart of the town.
+In the Dordogne, the oldest is Villefranche-du-Périgord, founded in 1261; the best-known and most photographed is Montpazier.
+The lesser-known ones are not to be found in Périgord Noir.
+Among them are the remarkable Saint-Aulaye, Tocane and Vergt.
+The unfinished Molières church has a special charm.
+It boasts a single cornice (house with jambs) set timidly around an oversized square.
 The folly of grandeur!